21 Heart-Shape Treats to Make Your Valentine's Day Extra Sweet

 Red Velvet Heart Cookies

 You won't need frosting for these bright red velvet cookies—a dusting of powdered sugar on top is all they need.
-Create your own powdery patterns, or take inspiration from a few of our creations!
+Create your own powdery patterns using our free stencils, or take inspiration from a few of our creations!

 Lavender Lemon Pudding Cakes

-Of course these pudding cakes work in any shape you want, but they're much cuter in heart-shape ramekins.
+Of course, these Valentine's Day cakes work in any shape you want, but they're much cuter in heart-shape ramekins.
 No matter what shape you bake them into, these creamy pudding cakes reach perfection with a sprinkle of rock sugar and lavender on top.

 Jelly Donut Cake